CEMETERY INFORMATION

 There are three known locations that were used to bury deceased patients of Harrisburg State Hospital.
 After the hospital opened in 1851 the Harrisburg City Cemetery was used.
 Later on two cemeteries were established on the hospital grounds.

-The second cemetery on the former hospital grounds was likely created around 1900 when the hospital underwent it's rebuilding.
+The second cemetery created on hospital grounds was likely established in 1927 when the hospital underwent it's rebuilding.
 This cemetery is located on a hilltop to the south of the Morgue Building, along what is now Arsenal Blvd.
-This cemetery also doesn't have any individual grave markers, but does have a single dedication stone that was placed in 1987.
+This cemetery doesn't have any individual grave markers, but does have a single dedication stone that was placed in 1987.
 The cemetery is apparently fenced in and locked, with access to it being only from the highway or a trek up the steep hillside from the morgue.
-I do not have specific information on how many people are buried here, or the exact date range of when this site was used, but I have been told that there are only about 20 graves at this site.
-I speculate that it was created in 1900 simply because this is around the time the plans were created for the new morgue building.
+Currently there is no specific information on those buried here, but it is possible that this cemetery was only used for some of the remains moved in 1927 from the original cemetery.
+There are supposed to be only seven graves at this site, though some speculate a higher number while others speculate that there are in fact no remains buried at this site.

 Harrisburg City Cemetery 1852-1856